figmentbml/wine-tracker/README.md

 - Users can add wine
 - Users can browse Colorado wineries and their info
 - Users can learn about how to taste wine

-Tracker will do:
 - Offer users an advanced user option to have a lot of tasting notes
 - Users can rate wine and input basic tasting notes

+Tracker will do:
 - Learn about Colorado Wine region
-- User can input cost and where they purchased it
-- Site will compile users' data for ratings and average cost
+- Site will compile users' data for ratings
-- Send an alert for a wine if it's below average inputed price.